Collection Development Policy

 • Deliver the final report to the Director.

-5. Informed by the committee’s recommendation, the Director will make a decision on the disposition of the item in question, and will inform the cardholder in writing within thirty days.
+5. Informed by the committee’s recommendation, the Director will make a decision on the disposition of the item in question, and will inform the cardholder in writing in a timely manner.

 6. If the cardholder is not satisfied with the Director’s decision, he or she may appeal in writing to the Library Board of Trustees within two weeks.
-By the date of the second regularly scheduled meeting following its receipt of the appeal, the Board of Trustees will:
+By the date of the second regularly scheduled meeting following its receipt of the appeal, or within two months, whichever is later, the Board of Trustees will:

 • Consider the rationale used by the Manager and the Director in reaching their decisions;